Bersani ultimatum may bring new Italy election closer

 A quarter of Italian voters are in favour of a new vote as a solution to the impasse and half predicted there would be an election within six months, an SWG poll said.

+These may not hold once Napolitano starts banging heads in the negotiations.

-In addition, Bersani needs to get through a meeting of his party leadership on Wednesday, when he is likely to come under criticism for conduct of the campaign, in which his colourless performance threw away a previously dominant opinion poll lead.
+In addition, Bersani needs to get through what could be a stormy meeting of his party leadership on Wednesday, when he is likely to come under fierce criticism for the conduct of the campaign, in which his colourless performance threw away a previously dominant opinion poll lead.

 The name of young Florence mayor Matteo Renzi, an exciting orator who challenged Bersani for the leadership last year, is again emerging as a possible replacement.

-On Monday Grillo began meeting the 163 5-Star lawmakers to talk about strategy ahead of parliament's first session on March 15, and the subsequent consultations with Napolitano.
+On Monday Grillo began meeting the 163 novice 5-Star lawmakers to talk about their strategy ahead of parliament's first session on March 15, and the subsequent consultations with Napolitano.

-He named Senate leader Crimi and lower house leader Roberta Lombardi on Monday but there was trouble after newspapers dug out a blog post she wrote, praising some aspects of fascism.

-In the post she wrote on January 23, Lombardi wrote of "the ideology of fascism, which before it degenerated, had a national community dimension that tapped into socialism, with a very high sense of the state and the protection of the family."
+"Grillo is in the driver's seat," said Pessato, the pollster.
+"There will be another vote in a year's time at the most."